 The above list encompasses common behavior.
 Yet, many times we do not realize we have committed them.
 People frequently think they have done the right thing, even when they are grossly mistaken.
 As the saying goes, “The road to Hell is paved with good intentions.”
 A frightening thought – if we often do not realize we harmed someone, emotionally or financially, how can we be certain we are not walking on that road?

-The more twisted and self-serving the logic needed to justify our behavior, the greater the chances that it’s evil in God’s eyes.
+The more complex and self-serving the logic needed to justify our behavior, the greater the chances that it is evil in God’s eyes.
 In the end, His view is the only one that matters.

 Another important work on monetary laws is Halachos of Other Peoples’ Money by Rabbi Yisroel Pinchos Bodner.
 The title is telling; a common error which leads many to violate the prohibition of stealing is the assumption that “I’m not a thief; the money in question is mine.”
 When discussing a situation with a knowledgeable rabbi we may discover, in more scenarios than we expect, that God says, “The money in question is not yours, it is other peoples’ money.”